mdaniline/SkySimulator/README.md

 SkySimulator
 ============

-Simulate the sky using Raleigh and Mie scattering equations
+Simulate the sky using Rayleigh and Mie scattering equations